Manti-Rashee/MySQL-DataBridge/README.md

 ```

-## Important Notes
+# Important Notes
 Database Name: Replace "your_database_name_here" with the name of your desired database.
-    Table Name: Replace "your_table_name" in both the CREATE TABLE statement and my_table_name variable.
-    Columns: Customize the CREATE TABLE statement to include all columns and data types your table needs.
+Table Name: Replace "your_table_name" in both the CREATE TABLE statement and my_table_name variable.Columns: Customize the CREATE TABLE statement to include all columns and data types your table needs.

-# Displaying All Databases
+## Displaying All Databases

 ```python